-Sony's powerful AI subject recognition can now detect limbs and posture
+Sony's brand-new A7R V offers powerful AI subject recognition that can detect humans, animals and vehicles

 (Image credit: Sony)